-A meeting with political group leaders of the Council took place on 11 April 2006.
-Many issues were discussed, particular the forthcoming changes in legislation and the proposal that local Standards Committees would have greater responsibility for appeal hearings.
+A meeting between the Chairman of the Committee and the political group leaders of the Council took place on 11 April 2006.
+Many issues were discussed, particularly the forthcoming changes in legislation and the proposal that local Standards Committees would have greater responsibility for appeal hearings.

-It was essential that the delays experienced by the Standards Board for England were not duplicated when hearings were heard locally and the Group Leaders were informed of the view that sufficient funding would need to be made available to ensure that these delays did not occur.
+It was essential that the delays experienced in the determination of cases by the Standards Board for England were not duplicated when hearings were heard locally.
+The Group Leaders were informed of the view that sufficient funding would need to be made available to ensure that these delays did not occur.